eodell6502/experior/README.md

 ### JSON

 JSON output is produced as a single line.
-We've dumped it here by passing it through Node's `console.log` to make it more readable.
+We've reformatted it here to make it more readable.

 ```javascript
 { TestOne: